Home Warranty Appliance Coverage: What's Covered and What's Not

 What Appliances Are Excluded from Home Warranty Coverage

 Understanding what's not covered is just as important as knowing what is.
 Home warranties are not catch-all protection policies.
-Here are the most common appliance-related exclusions:
+Here are the most common appliance-related exclusions in 2026:

 Portable and Countertop Appliances